Apply to become an AAT subject matter expert

 Applying

-If you're interested in any of the qualification and assessment development roles and feel that you have the skills, experience and commitment we're looking for, please complete the application form and email it to Qualifications.Development@aat.org.uk together with your current CV.
+If you're interested in any of the qualification and assessment development roles and feel that you have the skills, experience and commitment we're looking for, please complete the application form (PDF) and email it to Qualifications.Development@aat.org.uk together with your current CV.

 Responsibilities